-A: The Division emails approval letters upon approving a state-licensed IA Firm; Otherwise, the Division is no longer sending out confirmation letters.
-To verify your license status, contact the IARD (The state-licensed IA help desk telephone number is 240-386-4848).
+A: The Division emails approval letters upon approving a state-licensed IA Firm.
+To verify your license status, contact the IARD state-licensed IA help desk at 240-386-4848.

 18. Q: When should I amend Forms ADV or U-4 to reflect a material change?

-19. Q: How do FCAs, IA or IARs terminate with the Colorado Division of Securities?
+19. Q: How do FCAs, IAs or IARs terminate with the Colorado Division of Securities?